top of page

 Qualifications and their diversification

 Central to current policy debates is the suitability of current qualifications at KS4 and KS5, and the need for a more flexible pathway with alternative accreditations that, instead of implying a single pipeline (for a minority of learners) leading to HE, offers a pathway catering for a broader range of aspirations, abilities and outcomes, such as working in the tourism or hospitality sectors.
 This issue is separate from that of the narrowing of existing qualifications, notably the recent reduction of the range of GCSEs in HHCLs, although it is likely that the provision of opportunities for assessment in a variety of languages would also encourage speakers of HHCLs to gain formal accreditation of their existing skills (see Humphries’s et al. and Lightfoot et al.’s policy papers).
-Lord Dearing, in his 2007 Languages Review, recommended a broadening of qualifications beyond traditional GCSEs and A-levels, and the then Labour Government – as part of its National Languages Strategy – encouraged a variety of alternative qualifications in relation to its ‘languages ladder’ (Steer 2015).
+Lord Dearing, in his 2007 Languages Review, recommended a broadening of qualifications beyond traditional GCSEs and A-levels, and the then Labour Government – as part of its National Languages Strategy – encouraged a variety of alternative qualifications in relation to its ‘languages ladder’ (see Steer 2015).
 The sustainability of a wider range depends in large part on resourcing and appropriate positioning in relation to other qualifications.
 The recent consultation around an Advanced British Standard qualification at Level 3 reignited a debate about this diversification of provision post-16 as part of a broader curriculum, and it is likely that discussion about alternative qualifications will be invigorated by the 2024 Curriculum and Assessment Review in England.

 Further Education (FE)

 The emphasis on a broader approach to language skills has particular urgency in FE, where the curriculum is more closely aligned with employer needs.
-There has nevertheless often been a risk that focus on the languages pipeline leading to HE pays insufficient attention to provision at this level and the needs of small and medium sized businesses (SMEs), exporters, the tourism sector, etc., and despite clear evidence of the economic benefits of investment in languages in UK education (Ayres-Bennett et al. 2022), a lack of support for languages is part of a broader underfunding of FE across the past two decades.
-A recent British Academy-funded report on Languages Provision in UK Further Education (Collen et al. 2023) made a strong case for a radical rethinking of language provision in the sector, arguing for higher levels of investment complemented by qualifications review and reform (including in translating and interpreting).
+There has nevertheless often been a risk that focus on the languages pipeline leading to HE pays insufficient attention to provision at this level and the needs of small and medium sized businesses (SMEs), exporters, the tourism sector, etc., and, despite clear evidence of the economic benefits of investment in languages in UK education (Ayres-Bennett et al. 2022), a lack of support for languages is part of a broader underfunding of FE across the past two decades.
+Collen et al's recent British Academy-funded report on Languages Provision in UK Further Education made a strong case for a radical rethinking of language provision in the sector, arguing for higher levels of investment complemented by qualifications review and reform (including in translating and interpreting).
 Its authors concluded: ‘Without this investment, it is difficult to see how the crisis point at which languages in FE is currently at will ever be reversed’ (Collen et al. 2023: 124).
 The report noted the lack of a unifying voice for languages in FE, and suggested that a new body might draw on the expertise of staff in organisations such as Association of Colleges (AoC), Colleges Scotland, Colegau Cymru, and NI Colleges.
 It concluded that a more strategic approach would allow greater coordination of languages teaching and resourcing across sectors, including secondary and higher education, and would allow for more coherent regional oversight (see Liu et al.’s policy paper), encouraging greater collaboration between FE and HE and providing enhanced support to complementary schools for the provision of assessment of HHCLs.

 Higher Education (HE)

 A number of developments have made languages more vulnerable in HE.
 Since the loss of the Higher Education Funding Council for England (HEFCE) in 2018, there has a lack of a centralised body looking at strategy for languages and safeguarding the balance of provision, something anyway difficult to maintain given the institutional autonomy of universities.
-The reduction in numbers of pupils studying languages in secondary schools has led over the past twenty years to a contraction in provision, with language degrees increasingly concentrated in research-intensive universities (Muradás-Taylor 2023; Ayres-Bennett, 2024).
+The reduction in numbers of pupils studying languages in secondary schools has led over the past twenty years to a contraction in provision, with language degrees increasingly concentrated in research-intensive universities (see Muradás-Taylor 2023; Ayres-Bennett 2024).
 At the same time, provision in lesser-taught languages has become increasingly threatened.
 The result has been the emergence of cold spots in language provision, especially in ‘lower tariff’ institutions, meaning that access to language degrees is – as is discussed above – increasingly limited.
 The sustainability of language departments across the sector has become a source of increasing concern, with calls for an HE regulator seen as a means of protecting the health and viability of subjects such as languages.
 Recent investment in the field (with major interventions such as the AHRC-funded Translating Cultures theme and Open World Research Initiative) have led to the consolidation of a world-leading research infrastructure in languages, a development confirmed by the outcomes of the 2021 Research Excellence Framework, but this is increasingly threatened as departments struggle to maintain sustainability.
 Successful mentoring programmes and a renewed commitment to outreach are contributing to stabilisation of HE language provision, and departments are themselves revising the programmes they offer (in response, for instance, to the recommendation in the revised QAA benchmarking statement for Languages, Cultures and Societies that there should be greater engagement with issues of global sustainability and global perspectives).
 As Eppler et al. and Humphries et al. argue in their policy papers, there is also a case for rethinking policy regarding language qualifications in HHCLs in UK university admissions processes.
 Language provision – both in degrees offered but also the broader availability of Institution Wide Languages Programmes – has a key role to play in the education of adaptable and culturally agile graduates ready to face the global challenges of the twenty-first century.
 In a context of financial crisis for the sector, however, the subject area is seen as expensive to deliver, especially in the absence of differential banding that acknowledges the intensive nature of language learning.
 Other recent policy changes – such as the UK’s withdrawal post-Brexit from the Erasmus+ programme – have added to the challenges of delivering traditional languages degrees.

 Teacher shortages and initial teacher education (ITE)

 As we have noted, problems of leakage of students in all parts of the educational pipeline (exacerbated by a lack of opportunities for those who have exited to re-enter) means additionally that there is an acute teacher shortage in many parts of the UK.
 While there are initiatives to encourage students to train as teachers, including scholarships of £27,000 for those wanting to teach French, German and Spanish, and bursaries of £25,000 for all trainee language teachers including ancient languages, the 2024 Language Trends England survey reported that the recruitment of qualified language teachers is an issue for six out of ten responding secondary schools.
 The Research in Primary Languages White Paper (2015) reported that in ITE programmes provision of modern foreign languages pedagogy varied from two hours per week to just 1.5 hours in total, depending on the provider.
 Since the classroom teacher is often solely responsible for delivery of language teaching at primary level, this means they may well lack essential subject knowledge.
 This is why, for instance, projects like GIMAGINE offer teaching resources and ideas and professional development for teachers in primary and secondary education, but there is still much to be done to furnish teachers with the materials and training they need to excel.
 Another potential avenue to support language learning is AI, ranging from AI-tutors, through language apps and other technical solutions.
 Programmes such as ChatGPT offer online translation, although evidence suggests that human post-editing is still likely to be needed in professional and public service contexts (see the Chartered Institute of Linguists white paper).
-As the Department for Education outline in their 2023 paper on ‘Generative artificial intelligence (AI) in education’ this approach also has implications for delivery as AI equally offers possibilities for lesson planning and assessment, potentially freeing up teachers’ time so that they can devote themselves to their classroom practice.
+As the Department for Education outline in their 2023 paper on ‘Generative Artificial Intelligence (AI) in Education’ this approach also has implications for delivery as AI equally offers possibilities for lesson planning and assessment, potentially freeing up teachers’ time so that they can devote themselves to their classroom practice.

 Towards greater coordination and collaboration: sustaining diverse and inclusive provision

 Languages in UK education have traditionally suffered from multiple fragmentations, notably between sectors and individual subject areas but also in terms of a lack of dialogue between policy and practice.
 Given the devolved nature of education, this lack of communication can extend across jurisdictions meaning that evidence about what works in language policy and related practice has not always been shared effectively.
 The challenging situation outlined above – and addressed in the contributions to this special collection of LSP – has provided an opportunity to ensure greater co-ordination and the identification of common goals.
 Initiatives such as Towards a National Languages Strategy have brought together multiple stakeholders and proposed solutions that highlight the interdependence of different parts of the education sector, ranging from primary to HE but also including the key contributions of FE and complementary schools.
 At the same time, partisan advocacy for individual languages has been replaced increasingly by a commitment to the benefits of languages more generally, encompassing traditional modern languages and those studied in the context of language-based area studies, extending to ancient languages (see Holmes-Henderson et al.’s policy paper) and the multiple languages of the UK, embracing HHCLs and the minoritized regional languages, including BSL and ISL (see Wilks and O’Neill’s policy paper).
-These developments are part of the emergence – in a UK context – of what Mary Louise Pratt called a ‘new public idea about language’, an essential underpinning of the reinvigoration of languages in UK education.
+These developments are part of the emergence – in a UK context – of what Mary Louise Pratt called a new public idea about language’, an essential underpinning of the reinvigoration of languages in UK education.
 The focus on languages as an element of everyday life has driven the need for more integrated policymaking, one implication of which – through the focus, for instance, on oracy education – is the need to reflect on the relationship of languages to other subject areas.
 At the same time, the growing attention to HHCLs in education policy creates opportunities to reflect on the links between the learning of languages other than English and EAL, a priority for groups such as the Coalition for Language Education, which seeks to develop ‘the communicative capacities of individuals, groups and institutions and the range of languages and linguistic styles – the “linguistic repertoires” – that they can draw on’.
 The papers in this special collection of Languages, Society and Policy respond to the many challenges identified above, providing an overview of the current position of languages in UK education, in particular of areas which are considered to be under strain or in need of revision, and identifying opportunities for innovations in policy that ensure that language education and skills are linked to a wider range of societal questions.

 Policy Papers